openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ![Figure 32.
 Egg Cartons photographed by Melissa Baldwin](http://farm6.staticflickr.com/5101/5602248074_7f51aa5d69_b.jpg "Figure 32.
 Egg Cartons photographed by Melissa Baldwin")

 If a variable is a bucket or coffee cup, then an array is an egg carton - a single box holding several of the same thing.
-An array is a single variable name refers to a list of values.
+An array is a single variable name but it refers to a list of values.
 These values all share one type.
 Let's re-write the above example using an array rather than named variables.
 To do so, we need to know how to declare the array.

 ![Figure 32.
 Declaring an array.](images/array-anatomy.png "Figure 32.
 Declaring an array.")